Alexey Kylasov

-Alexey Valeryevich Kylasov (born May 9, 1968) is a Russian cultural anthropologist, Ethnosport theory author.
+Alexey Valeryevich Kylasov (born May 9, 1968) is a Russian cultural anthropologist and Ethnosport theory author.

 Education and academic career

-Alexey Kylasov first became interested internal affairs as a network of sport, and was particularly interested in the modern institutions of traditional games.
+Kylasov first became interested internal affairs as a network of sport, and was particularly interested in the modern institutions of traditional games.
 He attended Perm State Pedagogical University, where he received a Master of History in 2007 and in the State Academy of Slavic Culture (Moscow) postgraduate in 2011 where defend dissertation “Sport as a social and cultural phenomenon of the globalization epoch” and received PhD degree in Cultural anthropology.
 He subsequently became a lecturer at Plekhanov Russian Economic University, Moscow State Academy of Physical Culture.
 In 2010 he was research scholar of Sport Anthropology Laboratory of the Russian Sport Science Institute.
 As of 2010, he served as Vice-rector of Churapcha State Institute for Sport and Physical Culture in the Sakha Republic and as advisor of vice-president of the Sakha (Yakutia) Republic.

 In 2009 he joined the International Society of Olympic Historians as member.
 He is also a member of the scientific council of the Russian Academy of Sciences on studying and protection of a natural and cultural heritage from 2012.

 He is also the vice-president of Cricket Russia since 2011.